flux-framework/Tutorials/2024-RADIUSS-AWS/JupyterNotebook/README.md

 If you do build (and use a different name) be sure to push your images to a public registry (or load them locally to your development cluster).

+### TODO

+After we add the flux-accounting:
+- after flux resource list, to see queues available (flux queue list)

+- more carbon copy examples
+- move flux batch aboe hierarchy
+  - transition into "what if I flux batch in my flux batch" (in my interactive allocation)
+  - yooo dawg
+  - check out riken tutorial for example
+  - drop the tree thing
+  - drop the throughput thing
+- better way to render script in the notebook
+- "construct a job submission object, called a jobspec"
+- Python, make handle, create job description (jobspec), submit and info (monitor)
+- collapse json dump
+- add watch / track events for some job
+ - reproduce cheese / pancakes example here
+ - how to list jobs
+ - hot to get output for a job
+- figure out way to collapse the last section
+- typo at top of chapter 2
+- do a section for flux exec? (show doing something across our "nodes"
+- move flux archive into main tutorial
+- Plumbing to Porcelain - "the toilet vs. the pipes" 💩️🚽️
+- squash Deep Dive into section above it
+- set up flux-accounting and see if it works
+  - how to specify a bank for a job
+  - list banks (all) - flux account view-bank --tree
+  - specify banks - flux account view user $USER

+- Chapter 2: Flux Plumbing 💩️🚽️
+  - add flux job submit, show --dry-run

 ## Local Usage

 While the tutorial here is intended for deployment on AWS or Google Cloud, you can also give it a try on your local machine with a single container!
 You will need to [install Docker](https://docs.docker.com/engine/install/).
 When you have Docker available, you can build and run the tutorial with: